Space Mutiny: Mystery Science Theater 3000 episode

-Saga of a Fugitive Fleet audio drama adaptation
+Audio drama

-In 2020, the plot of Space Mutiny was adapted for an audio drama, Saga of a Fugitive Fleet, that served as an unofficial continuation of the original Battlestar Galactica series.
-In the revamped Space Mutiny plot, Kalgan is the head of Fleet Security and stages a mutiny designed to divert the fleet from its search for the planet Earth, among other plot points.
-Original cast members Terry Carter, Noah Hathaway, Anne Lockhart, Sarah Rush and Laurette Spang participated.
+In 2020, the plot of Space Mutiny was adapted into an eponymous episode of the audio drama Saga of a Fugitive Fleet, an unofficial continuation of the original Battlestar Galactica series.
+In the revamped plot, Kalgan is the head of Fleet Security and stages a mutiny designed to divert the fleet from its search for the planet Earth.
+Original cast members Terry Carter, Noah Hathaway, Anne Lockhart, Sarah Rush and Laurette Spang participated, in addition to licensed archive audio from Lorne Green, John Colicos and Richard Hatch.
+It was released on CD and digital download on 4 December 2020.